OpenChargingCloud/ChargyDesktopApp/linux-live-image.md

 # Creating a Linux Live ISO Image

-This documentation is based on the documentation of [TRuDI Live CD](https://bitbucket.org/dzgtrudi/trudi-public/src/523dc990c741630342bdc5aeb93375373b11fb88/doc/linux-live-image.md?at=master), another project at the [Physikalisch-Technische Bundesanstalt](https://www.ptb.de).
+This documentation is based on the documentation of the [TRuDI Live CD](https://bitbucket.org/dzgtrudi/trudi-public/src/523dc990c741630342bdc5aeb93375373b11fb88/doc/linux-live-image.md?at=master), which is a similar project of the [Physikalisch-Technische Bundesanstalt](https://www.ptb.de) for the transparency of smart meters.

-Als Grundlage wurde die

-# Mounting of the original ISO-image
+## Mounting of the original ISO-image

 We use Ubuntu 18.04.1 LTS (amd64) for bootstrapping the ISO image.